Allow others an opportunity to understand your process

 You can, of course, let them know that change is hard and takes time.
-You are actively working on rewiring those automatic behaviors and mental maps; some that have been with you a long time.
-Engage them in supporting you and letting know you when they recognize a shift and when you have fallen short.
+You are actively working on rewiring those automatic behaviors and mental maps, some of which have been with you for a long time.
+Engage them in supporting you and letting them know when they recognize a shift and when you have fallen short.

 They are part of your support team and accountability team.
 The box is now open.

-Your team is more willing to see your new behaviors through the lens of development.
+Your team is more willing to see your new behaviors through the development lens.
 Then in 3 months, you can bring them into a feedforward process.
-Ask them on 1-5 scale how well you are doing on your specific behavior shift.
+Ask them on a 1-5 scale how well you are doing on your specific behavior shift.
 Then ask them for 1-2 things you could start doing to continue that development.

 Change is hard.
-Trying to change in silo is more difficult and less effective.
-The vulnerability you show in bringing your team members into your development process will deepen connections, save the misused energy of trying to figure out why you are acting so different, and open them up to engage in behavior shifts themselves.
+Trying to change in the silo is more difficult and less effective.
+Your vulnerability in bringing your team members into your development process will deepen connections, save the misused energy of figuring out why you are acting so differently, and open them up to engage in behavior shifts themselves.

 Don’t skip this part of the process.
 It is critical for your success.